JamieBort/Personal-Dashboard/README.md

         +-- dev -   All development work is off of this branch.
                     Not until it passes does it go into the master branch.
             |
+            +-- fullstack - To set up a deployed full stack app.
+            |
             |
             +-- hosting -   For hosting on my domains.
                             AND for hosting on my mobile (for development purposes).
                             (Not yet used/created.)
             |   |